The 3 Types of Customer Journey Mapping

 2. Moment of Truth Map – Some customer interactions are more important than others.
 This process takes a deeper look into these customer interactions, often using in depth ethnographic research, and identifies unique customer needs during this moment and new opportunities to improve the experience.

 3. Experience Capability Map – Journey maps are becoming multi-dimensional by overlaying the customer journey with all of the back-office processes and systems that deliver the experience.
 This process is an eye-opener for back-office owners, who often don’t consider the influence they have over CX – and all of the opportunities they have to improve it.

 When they’re done right, journey maps can become a key component of a larger strategy.
 For example, combining journey maps and customer research often provide companies the deep, actionable insights.
 One of our recent blog posts describes the research options, including why we recommend in depth qualitative research over quantitative surveys.

 Want to learn more about customer journey maps?
-Contact us to speak with one of our experts.
+Request a consultation to speak with one of our experts.